BSc (Hons) Equine Science & Welfare Management (with Foundation Year)

 The relationship between horse and human is increasingly seen as central to the equestrian industry’s development – and this degree is one of a very select number in the UK that focuses on this.

-Based at our rural Northop campus, with access to excellent equestrian facilities, the degree builds on the university’s strong record of teaching in behavioural and equine science.
+Based at our rural Northop Campus with practical content primarily delivered at Clwydian Stud, Overton-on-Dee, the degree builds on the university’s strong record of teaching in behavioural and equine science.

 - *study in a subject area rated 1st in the UK for student satisfaction in the Agriculture & Forestry subject league tables, Complete University Guide 2022